marxin/texi2rst-generated/sphinx/gccint/rtl-representation/rtl-classes-and-formats.rst

 The various expression codes are divided into several :dfn:`classes`, which are represented by single characters.
 You can determine the class of an RTX code with the macro ``GET_RTX_CLASS (code)``.
-Currently, rtl.def defines these classes:
+Currently, :samp:`rtl.def` defines these classes:

 .. envvar:: RTX_OBJ